dscig/sleeps_clustering/README.md

 ![](./image/preprocessing.jpg)

 #### Step 3: Learning Representations With Reducing Dimensions via Convolutional Autoencoder
 By runnning the code, it is possible to extract the latent variables of the CAE as presented at the dataset "Saved_latent.csv."
-The interal structure of th CAE is as follows.
+The interal structure of the CAE is as follows.
+Based on our learning, the optimal number of latent variables has been found as 15.

 ![](./image/CAE_structure.jpg)